 The first thing I liked was its size.
 It’s pretty small to begin with, but its design allows you to twist it into a compact rectangle that’s perfect for packing in overnight duffels and gym bags.

 It works quickly

 I love how fast it is.
 It dries my hair in about five minutes.
 I’m not sure how it works so hard, but this Conair somehow dries my hair in half the time my other dryers usually take to blow out my kinky strands.

-I recently brought it on a trip to Mexico where one of my friends proudly whipped that fancy $500 Dyson dryer out of her bag.
+I recently brought it on a trip to Mexico where one of my friends proudly whipped a fancy $500 blow-dryer out of her bag.
 “It’s the best,” she proclaimed.

 I borrowed it and I have to say, I disagree.
-The Dyson is definitely quiet, and I’m sure it’s fancy vacuum-inspired technology is actually doing something good for my hair, but for a quick dry, this Conair is my go-to.
+Hers was definitely nice and quiet, but for a quick dry, this Conair is my go-to.

 Long story short: I love it

 My lime green Conair hair dryer is probably the most embarrassing beauty tool I own.
 It’s a horrendous color, and it’s undeniably uncool when placed next to my girlfriends’ “fancy” hair dryers.

 But it is the best hair dryer in the world, and, lucky for you, it now comes in other colors.